appu1232/Discord-Selfbot/README.md

 - ``cmd_prefix`` and ``customcmd_prefix`` - the prefix for in-built commands and custom commands respectively.
 Prefixes longer than one character are not supported.
 You may set the same prefix for both but be careful not to make a custom cmd with the same name as in in-built.
 - ``bot_identifier`` - a word/message/emote the bot will add to the beginning of every message it sends (except embeds and replies to quick cmds).
 Make it empty if you don't want one.

-The Google and MAL info is not needed in order to get the bot running.
-However, they provide some very nice features so do fill them in if you want to use the bot to its full potential.

 ## Running the selfbot

 Note: You must have Python 3.5.2 or above installed. **When installing python, make sure you check "Add Python to PATH" in the install window.**